agilecrm/widget-api-html/README.md

 3. As modern browsers are blocking [mixed content](https://blog.mozilla.org/tanvi/2013/04/10/mixed-content-blocking-enabled-in-firefox-23/), all resources must be accessed using secure (https) connection.

-HTML/SCRIPT
----
-This section contain the description of javascript functions which end user can use while writing the widgets using *HTML* option.

 These functions can be broadly categorized in the following three groups based on their domain.

 **I. GLOBAL WIDGET PROPERTIES:** These functions have access to global widget properties.